 Combining different patterns when it comes to having multiple rugs is not an easy task.
 We have found that keeping one rug as the main visual and the surrounding rugs as complimentary tends to work best, to create the perfect balanced space.

 Another setup that works is by having similar patterns from the same collection design, perhaps a couple of geometric patterns or maybe a selection of runners from our vintage collection.
 This creates a uniform structured approach to the open plan.

-You can even mix and match with completely different designs from various collections but keep the colour the same.
-Again, this tends to work best when the colour theme is already matching the surrounding decor.
+You can even mix and match with completely different designs from various collections but keep the color the same.
+Again, this tends to work best when the color theme is already matching the surrounding decor.

 When selecting different rugs, you can mix it up by choosing different weaves.
 And in an open plan, this works perfectly.
 For example, a round flatweave rug for the dining area which is easy-to-clean and durable, and a soft woolen hand-tufted rug for the seating area for that comfort factor.

 Here are some generic tips and tricks to ensure you keep your open plan b-e-a-utiful as ever:

 1) Keep your colors consistent.
 Too many colors gives off a confused look to the open plan.

 2) Keep one rug as the focal point and the others as complimentary.